JarrodCameron/pwn-docker/README.md

 - [ ] Randomly generate password for "jc" + save password to disk
 - [ ] Enable SSH password authentication
 - [ ] Scheduled updated should be at 3am (not lunch)
+- [ ] Low priv user should be in chroot jail (or some other sandbox)